johnschriner/presentations/digitalocean.md

 Paste all of the text, press the shortcut <kbd>ctrl</kbd> + <kbd>o</kbd> to save the file and keep the file named `LocalSettings.php`.

-This file can be edited to change the name of the MediaWiki or edit many of the configurations from web setup.
+This file can be edited to change the name of the MediaWiki or edit many of the configurations from our web setup.
 Once that file is saved, either click the _enter your wiki_ link or enter the wiki by going to `http://[SERVER_IP]/mediawiki/index.php`

 ##A Note on Adding Extensions and an Example